Revocable Cryptography from Learning with Errors: Introduction

 As a motivating example, consider the setting of an employee at a company who takes a vacation and wishes to authorize a colleague to perform certain tasks on her behalf, tasks that involve handling sensitive data.
 Since the sensitive data is (required to be) encrypted, the employee must necessarily share her decryption keys with her colleague.
 When she returns from vacation, she would like to have her decryption key back; naturally, one would like to ensure that her colleague should not be able to decrypt future ciphertexts (which are encrypted under the same public key) once the key is ``returned''.
-Evidently, if the decryption key is a classical object, this is impossible to achieve.
+Evidently, if the decryption key is a classical object, this is impossible to achieve as classical keys can be copied at will.

 In revocable (quantum) cryptography, we associate a cryptographic functionality, such as decryption using a secret key, with a quantum state in such a way that a user can compute this functionality if and only if they are in possession of the quantum state.
 We then design a revocation algorithm which enables the user to certifiably return the quantum state to the owner.
 Security requires that once the user returns the state (via our revocation algorithm), they should not have the ability to evaluate the functionality (e.g. decrypt ciphertexts) anymore.
 We refer to this new security notion as {\em revocation security}.